rhuanca/samples-deeplearning-activationfunctions/README.md

 [Exploring Activation Functions for Neural Networks](https://towardsdatascience.com/exploring-activation-functions-for-neural-networks-73498da59b02)

-In this article you can fing detailed information on:
+In this article you can find detailed information on:
 - neural network architecture
 - explanation of effect different activation functions